Multi-View Fusion of Sensor Data for Improved Perception and Prediction in Autonomous Driving: EXPERIMENTS

-In this section, we describe the experiments performed to evaluate our approach.
-We refer to our MV method as LC-MV when using both LiDAR and camera as inputs, and L-MV when only using lidar inputs where the camera sub-branch from Figure \ref{fig:arch} is removed.
-We also consider MultiXNet baseline, which follows the exact implementation described in \cite{djuric2020multixnet}, as well as recently proposed Continuous Fusion method \cite{liang2018deep}.
+Next we describe the experiments performed to evaluate our approach.
+We refer to our MV method as LC-MV when using both LiDAR and camera as inputs, and L-MV when only using lidar where the camera sub-branch from Figure \ref{fig:arch} is removed.
+We experimented with two LC-MV variants with different image processing networks: LC-MV-ResNet uses ResNet-34, while LC-MV-Lite uses a lightweight network described in Section \ref{Architecture}.
+We also consider two baseline models that perform end-to-end detection and prediction using multi-sweep LiDAR: the MultiXNet model as implemented in \cite{djuric2020multixnet}, as well as Continuous Fusion (referred to as ContFuse) \cite{liang2018deep}.

-\textbf{Continuous Fusion (ContFuse)}: To better evaluate the effect of MV camera fusion, we implemented a popular BEV-based camera fusion baseline that does not utilize MV for camera fusion.
-In particular, we apply continuous fusion \cite{liang2018deep} to project camera feature to BEV and fuse it with the MultiXNet backbone.
-Continuous fusion projects the camera feature into a dense BEV feature map.
+Since the original ContFuse paper focuses only on detection on single-sweep LiDAR, we cannot directly compare our model to the original ContFuse implementation, and we instead reimplement ContFuse in the MultiXNet framework to ensure fair comparison.
+ContFuse projects the camera feature into a dense BEV feature map.
 For each target BEV pixel, it finds the nearest $K$ LiDAR points within distance $d$ and projects the LiDAR points onto the camera feature map to retrieve the corresponding image features.
-The image features are concatenated with geometry information and fed into multi-layer perceptron (MLP) to output the per-pixel feature in BEV.
+These features are concatenated with geometry information and fed into multi-layer perceptron (MLP) to output the per-pixel feature in BEV.
 We extracted camera features of dimension size $32$ from ResNet-34 \cite{resnet} backbone with an extra Feature Pyramid Module \cite{DBLP:journals/corr/LinDGHHB16}.
-We set the number of neighbors $K=1$ and distance $d=3\text{m}$.
+We set the neighbor count $K=1$ and distance $d=3\text{m}$.
 The 3D offsets between the source LiDAR point and the target BEV pixel are used as additional geometry information.
 A 3-layer MLP with hidden layer of size $128$ is used for feature extraction.
-The projected camera BEV features is added to the LiDAR+map BEV features, at the same layer as in our proposed architecture shown in Figure \ref{fig:arch}.
+The projected camera BEV features is added to the LiDAR+map BEV features, at the same layer as in our proposed architecture from Fig. \ref{fig:arch}.